thomasmarsh/mcts/README.md

 - [OxyMcts](https://github.com/Sagebati/OxyMcts): seems to be a vanilla UCT client

 Some code and general approaches come from [minimax-rs](https://github.com/edre/minimax-rs) which has an MCTS strategy.

-Not sure if this will become a published library, just a plaything, or maybe rolled back into minimax-rs.
-I started from scratch and then added some utilies from minimax-rs back in.
+Not sure if this will become a published library, but it is improving and PRs are welcome.